-The control labeled "Input Sensitivity" and "Clipping" LED are used to match the source unit's output voltage to the input stage of the RD1000/1 for maximum clean output.
+The control labeled "Input Sensitivity" and "Clipping" LED located in each channel section are used to match the source unit's output voltage to the input stage of each pair of amplifier channels for maximum clean output.
 Rotating the control clockwise will result in higher sensitivity (louder for a given input voltage).
-Rotating the control counter-clockwise will result in lower sensitivity (quieter for a given input voltage).
+Rotating the control counter-clockwise will result in lower sensitivity (quieter for a given input voltage.)

-To properly set the amplifier for maximum clean output, please refer to Appendix A (page 12) in this manual.
-After using this procedure, you can then adjust the "Input Sensitivity" levels downward if this is required to achieve the desired system balance.
+To properly set the amplifier for maximum clean output, please refer to Appendix A (page 14) in this manual.
+After using this procedure, you can then adjust any or all "Input Sensitivity" levels downward if this is required to achieve the desired system balance.

-Do not increase any "Input Sensitivity" setting for any channel(s) of any amplifier in the system beyond the maximum level established during the procedure outlined in Appendix A (page 12).
+Do not increase any "Input Sensitivity" setting for any channel(s) of any amplifier in the system beyond the maximum level established during the procedure outlined in Appendix A (page 14).
 Doing so will result in audible distortion and possible speaker damage.